Are there limitations to the $25,000/year that your department is donating to the award? For example, may you use this to supplement your salary?

 How many awards are available?

-with appointments at Children’s.
-Due to the rolling nature of KL2 scholars receiving subsequent independent funding, the number of awards available for past RFAs has varied from 3 to 7.
+The CCTSI receives funds for 6 awards concurrently.
+Due to the rolling nature of K12 scholars receiving subsequent independent funding, the number of awards available for past RFAs has varied from 3 to 7.
+There are two additional awards specifically supported by Children's Hospital Colorado, and are therefore earmarked for applicants with appointments at Children's.

 How do you site the CCTSI grant?